georgestein/ml-in-cosmology/README.md

 <a name='observational'></a>
 ## Observational

-This section has a variety of machine learning papers used for various observational applications.
+This section has a variety of machine learning papers used for various observational applications, mainly focusing on redshift estimation and various galaxy classification problems.

 <a name='redshifts'></a>
 #### Redshifts
-This section is definitely not exhaustive - there is a massive amount of work in this subject area.

 | Title | ML technique(s) used | arxiv link |
 | :--- | :---: | :---: |